How Nurses Are Often Undervalued

 Education And Experience

-In the United States alone, nursing fills up over 2.6 million jobs, and that number is growing every year.
+In the United States alone, nursing fills up over 2.6 million jobs, and if you look at the registered nursing job outlook info from GMercyU you will see that number is growing every year.
 However, the increase of registered nurses isn’t solely due to the vast amount of people who go into the profession with determination and an honest goal to want to help and comfort patients.
 Rather, a number of nurses the country gains or drops have become a sort of supply and demand system with figures and stats to reel in or cut out nursing staff.
 Education has appeared in the form of advertised online courses, making the whole process seem like an investment opportunity to simply qualify a nurse and move on.
 In reality, there is so much more to the learning process than that.
-When more are needed, the education system seeks to “produce” nurses, rather than cultivate, inspire, and motivate them to pursue this very career.
+When more is needed, the education system seeks to “produce” nurses, rather than cultivate, inspire, and motivate them to pursue this very career.
 So, on top of all the other challenges and ordeals, nurses go through every day, many of them are left finding time to further their education in their own time, attending orientations and classes so they can become a better and more qualified nurse.

 Wait.
 What About Nursing Salary?